 Vampires.
 Shifters.
 Fae.
-Djinn.
 Mages.
 This ain’t the New York City you know…

 Aspen is a Norm.
 A non-magic.
 A human.
-And in the magically hidden boroughs of New York City—filled to the brim with supernatural races and overseen by the powerful Mages—that’s a quick way to wind up dead.
+And in the magically hidden boroughs of New York City, that’s a quick way to wind up dead.
 Or worse.
-So instead of magic, Aspen relies on her skills as a thief to stay alive and make ends meet.
+So instead of magic, Aspen relies on her skills as a thief to stay alive.

-But something sinister is going down in magical boroughs.
-Supernatural beings are popping up dead and mysteriously, impossibly, drained of magic.
-If Isak, Aspen’s handsome, aggravating opponent in the competition doesn’t kill her first, the two of them just might be able to figure out who’s behind the murders before an ancient evil is unleashed.
+Now something sinister is going down in the magical boroughs.
+Supernaturals are winding up dead and mysteriously, impossibly, drained of magic.
+If Isak, Aspen’s handsome, aggravating opponent in the competition, doesn’t kill her first, the two of them just might be able to figure out who’s behind the murders before an ancient evil is unleashed.

 Welcome to the boroughs.
 Let the magic begin.

 Chapter One—The Fire of Memory